MN Department of Education Conference Center B, Room 16

-A public comment period opened January 22, 2013 as posted in the State Register.
+A 30-day public comment period began April 28, 2014 as posted in the State Register.

 Additional information about the process that led to this rulemaking initiative, including the timelines and engagement of stakeholders, is available by visiting Program Approval.